nickyhajal/world-domination-summit/_content/story.md

 This time, we're prepared — and World Domination can no longer be contained to a single theater.
 Instead, we're taking over the whole city.

+**The Plan for 2014**

 Our main stage events will be held in the Arlene Schnitzer Concert Hall, a 2900-seat venue that includes a key feature: thanks to two tiers of orchestra seating, no seat is more than 100 feet from the stage.
 Even with a large group of awesome people, it will still be intimate.

-For the first time ever, WDS will produce the "Portland Experience," a mini-festival held in the park blocks behind the theater on Saturday afternoon.

-An expanded set of Academies will take place on the days surrounding the big weekend.
+For the first time ever, WDS will produce the *Portland Experience*, a mini-festival held in the park blocks behind the theater on Saturday afternoon.
+An expanded set of half-day Academies will also take place on the days surrounding the big weekend.

-We'll have a Highly Sensitive Person Lounge with soothing hammocks and green tea for the introverts.

 We're booking out every room possible in four partner hotels.
 Hostels and other shared housing options are also available.
+We'll even have a Highly Sensitive Person Lounge with soothing hammocks and green tea for those who need a break.

 In short WDS 2014 will be an experience like no other.
 We hope to see you there!